Azure-Samples/ASA-Samples-Event-Driven-Application/README.md

 !["azd up output"](assets/urls.png)

 Click the Azure Portal URL and find your Service Bus.
 Use the [Service Bus Explorer](https://learn.microsoft.com/azure/service-bus-messaging/explorer#send-a-message-to-a-queue-or-topic) to send messages to the `lower-case` queue, and navigate to the `upper-case` queue to check that there's a new message.
-This will create monitoring activity in the application that you will be able to see later when you run `azd monitor`.

 > NOTE:
 >